-Join Matt Bailey for an in-depth discussion in this video Context, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video Context, part of Learning Web Analytics.

 In this module we're going to cover what I like to call the three Cs of analytics, …context, contrast and comparison. the moment you realize that your website …visitors are made up of groups of people that behave differently and have …different motivations, you are on your way to developing a clearer understanding …of analytics and developing a more comprehensive plan of attack.…